8fold/site-joshbruce.com/content-root/public/experiences/software-development/php/content.md

 I was frustrated.
 [Tooted](https://phpc.social/@itsjoshbruce/109775464933883291) about it.
 And gave up for the rest of the day.

 The next day I checked on the Mac mini to see how it was set up.
 I verified I could run the tests for the project.
 I confirmed Homebrew was not installed.
 I opened the `.profile` file and found the lines listed above.
 Saved a copy of the file to iCloud.
-Hopped and the laptop.
+Hopped on the laptop.
 A copy, paste, and `source ~/.profile` later, I tried rerunning the tests.

 Boom!